xcart/xcart-docs/_pages/kb_en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

 4. Adjust the settings in the **Upload eBay orders** section:
     ![xc5_ebay_upload_ebay_orders.png]({{site.baseurl}}/attachments/ref_SCbAqGqX/xc5_ebay_upload_ebay_orders.png)

-    *   **Use store taxes for uploadable eBay orders:**
+    *   **Use store taxes for uploadable eBay orders:** If this option is enabled,

-    *   **Allow upload eBay orders automatically:** This option is enabled by default.
-It allows automated import of eBay orders into your X-Cart store by cron.
+    *   **Allow upload eBay orders automatically:** If this option is enabled, eBay orders are allowed to be imported into your X-Cart store by cron.
 See {% link "Automating import and export tasks for eBay Integration" ref_qPIZcwNs %} for more info.
+If it is disabled, you have to import eBay orders manually.

     *   **Allow upload shipped orders from eBay:**